-As a business owner it’s easy to become incredibly time poor; you’re too busy trying to run your own business to have any time to learn Google Adwords let alone manage your spend effectively.
-From the outside Adwords can appear simple, but it amazes me just how much money I see wasted on simple mistakes that could be easily avoided.
+As a business owner it’s easy to become incredibly time poor; you’re too busy trying to run your own business to have any time to learn Google Ads let alone manage your spend effectively.
+From the outside Ads can appear simple, but it amazes me just how much money I see wasted on simple mistakes that could be easily avoided.

 Simple things like: